-Come and explore 3 hidden gems in Istanbul that are cheap, and off-the-beaten track!
+Come and explore 3 stunning hidden gems in Istanbul that are cheap and off the main tourist trail!

-Istanbul holds a special place in my heart as one of my favourite cities in the world, so it’s fitting that it’s the focus of my first-ever blog post here at Roaming with Chelsea!
-After a brief visit in 2019, I was captivated by Türkiye and knew I wanted to explore it further.
-In 2023, I embarked on my first solo trip and chose Istanbul as my base for six weeks.
+Istanbul holds a special place in my heart and is one of my favourite cities in the world.
+After a brief visit in 2019, I was captivated by Türkiye and knew I wanted to see more.
+In April 2023, I embarked on my first-ever solo trip and chose Istanbul as my base for six weeks, and I’ve returned every year since.
+These trips have allowed me to see some of the incredible hidden gems in Istanbul that are less crowded and off the main tourist sites.

 1. Anadolu Kavagı